 Now, I’m incredibly average at golf.
 Just take a look.

 — Jared Borislow (@DeVryGuy) September 22, 2015

 Not the worst form you’ve ever seen, but a swing that’s clearly lacking some fine tuning.
-A swing I never thought would break 90… until yesterday.
+A swing I never thought would break 90… until this happened.

 — Jared Borislow (@DeVryGuy) December 14, 2015

 I was ecstatic.
 An actual 89!
 A true, USGA rules 89.
 No re-tees, no mulligans, nothing.
 A feat I’d been working towards for over three years, finally realized.
 And what do I get?
 Trash talk from my own boss.

 Bet you didn't keep score per official USGA rules, you muni trash https://t.co/pQJInH0lLJ

 — Roger Dorn (@RogerJDorn) December 14, 2015